 The NCLB determines any allowance for doubtful accounts by regularly evaluating individual receivables and considering financial condition, credit history, and current economic conditions.
 Receivables are written off when deemed uncollectible.
 Recoveries of receivables previously written off are recorded when received.
-No allowance was deemed necessary at both June 30, 2017 and 2016.
+No allowance was deemed necessary at either June 30, 2018 or 2017.